michael-fadly/ECS/project-01/README.md

 ## Part 2

-1. Create a message variable - done
+1. Create a message variable

-2. Create a for loop that chooses a random number - done
+2. Create a for loop that chooses a random number

-3. Put the number in the message - done
+3. Put the number in the message

-4. Put the message in an element - almost done
+4. Put the message in an element

-5. add an image - done
+5. Add an image